 - you can manage the conflicts and git actions directly on it

 - several shortcuts to make your life easier

 This is certainly the best thing you should use: a repo.

-Even if you are working locally, you can have a local repository based on git that allows you to see all changes, rollback you code based on a version and maybe save your life 😉.
+Even if you are working locally, you can have a local repository based on git that allows you to see all changes, roll back your code based on a version, and maybe save your life 😉.